kosbay/deel-home-work/README.md

 ---

 Please note that in the above documentation, replace `YourItemType` with the type of items you expect in the suggestions list.

+### Example

+Example of how to use `AutoComplete` is shown on `App` component.
+In the example the App component utilizes the AutoComplete component to enable users to discover animals.
+The searchQuery function is passed as a prop to the AutoComplete component to fetch animal data based on the user's input.
+When the user clicks on a suggestion item, the details of the selected animal will be displayed below the search input.